EvoHull/Tapirs/docs/Setting-up-Tapirs/setup.md

 A sintax database is created using specific taxonomic information in the header line of the fasta file.
 We hope soon to provide a script to help with this formatting.

-### krona
-Krona should self-install it's taxonomy database from the snakemake rule supplied.

-There are some issues with the way Krona self-installs on MacOS, we are currently (April 2020) trying to find a simple solution to this.
-One ugly solution is to comment out the lines in `rule all:` (in snakefile) that mention krona (lines 28, 43, 44, 46) in order to deactivate Krona.
-Also comment out `rule krona_taxonomy` found at the end of snakefile.
-The only downside is that you won't get the visual representations of the data, your analysis will be unchanged.

 # DRY RUN TAPIRS
 Make sure you are in the directory containing the snakefile then type `snakefile --use-conda -npr`  or `snakemake -s snakefile --use-conda --printshellcmds -n -k` to dry-run the workflow.